The Duke Department of Surgery

-The Duke Department of Surgery is pleased to support three clinical laparoscopic fellowship positions, providing clinical and academic training in advanced laparoscopic surgery and bariatric surgery.
-We also have a two-year position, combining an in-depth research focus with the one-year clinical program.
+is pleased to support three clinical laparoscopic fellowship positions providing clinical and academic training in advanced laparoscopic/Robotic surgery, bariatric surgery, and advanced endoluminal surgery.

 A key component of the training program is bariatric surgery, which provides an endosurgical training opportunity with a high-volume focus on the minimally invasive approach to bariatrics as well as endoscopy.
 The fellow works closely with several bariatric surgeons who perform up to 25 bariatric cases per week, with a dedicated, multidisciplinary bariatric clinic

+for workup and support.
 The fellow spends at least half of the training period working within this high-volume service, gaining a tremendous experience with techniques for laparoscopic intestinal anastomosis (Roux-en-Y gastric bypass, robotic duodenal switch) as well as sleeve gastrectomy, gastric banding, and revisional weight loss surgery, which have application to a wide variety of laparoscopic procedures.

-The opportunities for fellows at Duke University Medical Center are limited only by the motivation and ingenuity of the fellow.
-Though one year is a short period of time, it is our hope that those individuals who train at the Duke Endosurgery Center will establish a base on which to build their future and become leaders in the field of minimally invasive surgery.
+The opportunity for fellows of the Minimally Invasive and Bariatric Surgery Fellowship are limited only by the motivation and ingenuity of the fellow.
+Though one-year is a short period of time, it is our hope that those individuals who train at Duke will establish a base on which to build their future and become leaders in the field of minimally invasive surgery.

 Durham, NC 27710